MartinMouritzen/segment-chromeextension/README.md

 # segment-chromeextension

-Chrome extension that tracks [Segment](https://segment.com/) events, so you can easily see what's being sent.
+Chrome extension tracking [Segment](https://segment.com/) events, so you can easily see what's being sent.

-Tracks all outgoing API calls to segment, and shown in the extension.
+Tracks all outgoing Segment API calls, and shows them in the extension.

 ## Screenshots
 ###### See what's tracked live